Insider Selling: CorVel Co. (NASDAQ:CRVL) Chairman Sells 2,000 Shares of Stock

 CorVel Co.
-(NASDAQ:CRVL) Chairman V Gordon Clemons sold 2,000 shares of the stock in a transaction that occurred on Wednesday, October 23rd.
-The shares were sold at an average price of $76.78, for a total transaction of $153,560.00.
-Following the sale, the chairman now directly owns 1,751,146 shares of the company’s stock, valued at $134,452,989.88.
-The sale was disclosed in a document filed with the SEC, which is available through this link.
+(NASDAQ:CRVL) Chairman V Gordon Clemons sold 2,000 shares of CorVel stock in a transaction that occurred on Friday, October 25th.
+The shares were sold at an average price of $77.58, for a total transaction of $155,160.00.
+Following the sale, the chairman now owns 1,745,146 shares of the company’s stock, valued at $135,388,426.68.
+The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.

 V Gordon Clemons also recently made the following trade(s):